kailash-manasarovar/statement/docs/timeline/2024/october.md

     - It was never clear where I could go to either.
     - I still don't know.
     - My family home in London is highly triggering.
+    - In any case, regardless of where I was in the world, the porn-gangs continued to terrorize me, drug me, and try to murder me and have not let up for a second to this day, and are *totally protected*!

 - Just before I leave on Saturday 19th October, I empty the bins.
 - A man in the driver's seat of a parked car by the bins is staring at me angrily.